wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 alias cp="cp -v"
 alias mv="mv -v"
 ```
 Great.
 What did you just add anyways?
 You can open the manual page for `cp` to find out, but I can also tell you that the `-v` option to a command is almost always going to be one of two things: "verbose" or "version".
 In this case it means "verbose".
 Which is a way of saying give me all the output.
-Programmers tend to initially write methods that give lots of feedback or status updates about what they are doing, then hide that feedback in the finished product because it's annoying and unnecessary to the every day user.
+Programmers tend to initially write methods that give lots of feedback or status updates about what they are doing, then hide that feedback in the finished product because it's annoying and unnecessary to the every day user, and also might be mixing up results and status messages, making redirects and pipes less useful.
 You will often see the phrase "Silence is golden" next to this option.
 Turning on verbose output brings the status updates back.
 In the case of `cp` it's just one line.
 You won't be able to see anything yet from this alias though.
-That's because these alias files are only read by bash once on login.
+That's because these alias files are only read by bash once upon login.
 You can use the `source` command to force read it, or log out and log back in.
 Just use source.
 ```bash
 $ source ~/.aliases
 ```